wwoelmer/BOPRC_R_Course_Lesson_5/README.md

 and environmental science for a number of reasons.
 For example, is the community composition at one site different from another?

-In our case, we will test to see if the values of a given water quality variable is different between lakes or sites.
+In our case, we will test to see if the distribution of a given water quality variable is different between lakes or sites.

 Let’s test to see if the data collected at Okawa Bay in the shallower western bay of lake Rotoiti, is significantly different from data collected at Site 4 in Lake Rotoiti, in the much deeper eastern bay of the lake.
 This will tell us something about how spatially heterogeneous Lake Rotoiti is.
-Let’s focus on chl-a dynamics, as this relates to algal blooms and is of societal importance.
+Let’s focus on chl-a dynamics, as this relates to algal blooms and is of direct societal relevance.

 First, we need to do a little data manipulating to get the data for our two sites in the right format.
 We will go back to our original `wq`